 As part of our Wellness At Work campaign, we have looked into the benefits of walking meetings.
 Not only is walking good for generating innovative thoughts, but as we know it’s one of the best forms of exercise – the average person burns approximately 150 calories in 1 hour walking at 1.8 mph.
-Click read more to view our article on the benefits of walking meetings and go to the ‘Relax, Play, Active’ page of the website to download some routes around Blythe Valley Park.
+Click read more to view our article on the benefits of walking meetings and click the links below to download some different walking routes around Blythe Valley Park….burn calories and think creatively!

 “Walking meetings could bring longer and healthier lives to office workers” says a study undertaken at The University of Miami.